platelk/cameleon.dart/README.md

 This library use [Mirror API](https://api.dartlang.org/apidocs/channels/stable/#dart-mirrors.Mirror) and [Annotation](https://api.dartlang.org/apidocs/channels/stable/#analyzer/analyzer.Annotation) to provide the less constraint.

 ## Warning
-This library is actually under developpment, please do not use for prodution
+This library is actually under developpment, please do not use for production

 ## Features